Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_3_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-30 min | Translating your research goals into your work plan. | Talk lab 20 min | Building a title list with XQuery: Create the model, part 2: construct model in model namespace. | Code lab 10 min | Building a title list with XQuery: Prepare to connect the model and the view: save the model to a variable. | Code lab
+30 min | Translating your research goals into your work plan. | Talk lab 60 min | Building a title list with XQuery: Create the model, part 2: construct model in model namespace. | Code lab
-30 min | Building a title list with XQuery: Create the view: transform the model to HTML. | Code lab

 ## 3:30–4:00: Coffee break